anvetsu/reo/README.md

 [2090.858 2579.368 1320.616 3740.616 1430.858]
 ```

-How much salary increase is alloted to each employee?
-The following program will give us the
+How much salary increase is allotted to each employee?
-answer:

 ```
 > (incr(0.1) + sals) - sals
 [190.078 234.48 120.05 340.05 130.077]
 ```

-What is the additional cost incurred to the company by the salary increase?
+What is the total additional cost incurred to the company by the salary increase?

 ```
 > sum((incr(0.1) + sals) - sals)